pmahnke/mahnke-cocktails/_spirit/vermouth.md

 ---
-title: "Gin"
+title: "Vermouth"
-slug: gin
+slug: vermouth
 is_parent: true
 icon_path:
-description: "Gin is a distilled alcoholic drink flavoured with juniper berries and other botanical ingredients.
-Gin originated as a medicinal liquor made by monks and alchemists across Europe."
+description: "Vermouth is a classic aromatized fortified wine packed with complex herbs and spices.
+Essential for mixing perfect classic cocktails or enjoying over ice."
 layout: spirits
 ---